Perfectionism and Addiction: 4 Hidden Connections

 Looking at the Dangers of All-or-Nothing Thinking

 A common symptom of both perfectionism and addiction is what we call “all-or-nothing thinking,” or “black and white thinking,” and is also a frequent presentation of trauma.
-Perfectionism does not leave room for nuanced grey area; if things aren’t perfectly right, they feel horribly wrong.
+Perfectionism does not leave room for a nuanced grey area; if things aren’t perfectly right, they feel horribly wrong.
 Perfectionists often feel the need to give up completely when they can’t achieve the unattainable standards they set for themselves, unsure of how to feel comfortable in a state of imperfect progress.

 A dangerous place that perfectionism and addiction intersect is in early recovery, when a person may fall short of the perfect standards they have set for themselves, and feel compelled to give up completely.
 It is not uncommon for relapses to happen in early recovery when someone who struggles with perfectionism feels like a failure in some area of their lives, such as making a mistake in their job, upsetting a family member, or resorting to behaviors they are trying to change.